brownae/react101/README.md

     Then we told webpack.config.js to listen to the redux-101.js file instead of app.js.
 We created that file in playground.
     To use redux we must use 'createStore' so we import it and then make a very simple example.

-    The first argument in createStore(), must be a function. and in the params of hte funtion we pass in the default state.
+    The first argument in createStore(), must be a function. and in the params of the function we pass in the default state.
 This is just returning the default state.

     We can fetch the data using the .getState() method on the store.